lauramendesteixeira/lauramendesteixeira/README.md

 </p>

 <p align="center">
-  Systems Analysis and Development Technician graduate from SENAI, with a focus on web development and programming fundamentals.
+  I am Laura Mendes Teixeira - Systems Analysis and Development Technician graduate from SENAI, with a focus on web development and programming fundamentals.
 Currently pursuing a Technology degree in Cybersecurity.
 </p>

 <br>